leluc212/Workshop_AWS_Offical/content/5-Workshop/5.6-Create Cloudwatch/_index.md

 ---

-## 5.6.3 CloudWatch Dashboards (optional)
+## 5.6.3 CloudWatch Dashboard (optional)

-To have a quick overview of the system we created a small **CloudWatch Dashboard** that shows:
+To quickly observe the system health, the team creates a small **CloudWatch Dashboard** showing:

-- a graph of Lambda error rate over time,
+- A chart of Lambda error rate over time,
-- duration of the LevelTest and Dictionary functions,
+- Execution duration of the LevelTest and Dictionary functions,
-- and, optionally, blocked requests reported by AWS WAF.
+- (Optional) Number of requests blocked by AWS WAF.

-This is not strictly required for the workshop, but it helps visualize the impact when students actively use the application.
+The dashboard is not mandatory for the workshop, but it helps illustrate the system behavior when many students are using the application.

 ---

-## 5.6.4 CloudWatch Alarms integrated with SNS

-The most important part of the monitoring setup is **CloudWatch Alarms**.

-Examples of alarms configured in this project:

-1. **Lambda error alarm**

-   - Monitors the `Errors` metric of critical functions (LevelTest, MyLearning, Dictionary).
-   - Triggers when the error count is above a small threshold for several consecutive periods.
-   - Action: publish to the `english-journey-system-alerts` SNS topic.

-2. **DynamoDB throttling alarm**

-   - Monitors `ThrottledRequests` for the main tables.
-   - Indicates that provisioned capacity or on-demand limits are being exceeded.
-   - Also sends notifications via SNS.

-3. **MediaConvert failure alarm** (optional)

-   - Looks at error metrics or dead-letter queues related to MediaConvert job processing.

-Thanks to these alarms, any serious issue (for example a broken Lambda deployment) results in an email notification via SNS, allowing the team to investigate quickly.

----

 ## Summary

-CloudWatch completes the observability story for English Journey by providing:
+CloudWatch completes the monitoring story for English Journey by providing:

-- **logs** for troubleshooting,
+- **Logs** for analysis and debugging,
-- **metrics and dashboards** for understanding behavior over time,
-- **alarms** that connect directly to SNS topics for proactive alerts.
+- **Metrics & dashboards** to observe trends,

-Together with Amplify, SNS and WAF, this gives a basic but robust operational setup for the workshop project.
+Combined with Amplify, SES and WAF, this gives a reasonably robust operational setup for this workshop project.